NHS Sunderland Clinical Commissioning Group

 Therefore, as a commissioning organisation we do not routinely hold medical records or confidential patient data.
 There are some limited exceptions where we may hold and use personal information about you; for example the CCG is required by law to perform certain services that involve the processing of sensitive personal information.
 The areas where we regularly use sensitive personal information include:

-- responding to your queries, compliments or concerns – such requests are processed by North of England Commissioning Support Unit on our behalf and explicit patient consent is sought to enable us to do this
+- responding to your queries, compliments, complaints or concerns – such requests are processed by North of England Commissioning Support Unit on our behalf

 - assessment and evaluation of safeguarding concerns – we have official authority to do this and to safeguard the rights and interests of individuals